kevin218/Astraeus/docs/index.rst

 Code
 ----

-Here is an example of describing the use of your function.

-To add one to a number you can use the ``astreus.add_one()`` function:
+To save outputs directly to an HDFs file, you can use the ``astreus.hdf5IO.writeH5()`` function:

-.. py:function:: astreus.add_one(number)
+.. py:function:: astreus.hdf5IO.writeH5(filename, verbose=True, **kwargs)

-    :param number: Should be integer, floating point number or a string.

-    If ``number`` is not one of these types, an exception will be raised:
+    :filename: File name to save data, with our without extension
+    :verbose: Set True to enable print statements declaring success/failure, and optional error message :**kwargs: Parameters to save

     .. py:exception:: TypeError

-   Raised if the input is invalid.
+   Raised if write is unsuccessful.

 More about how to describe code can be hound
 `here <https://www.sphinx-doc.org/en/master/tutorial/describing-code.html>`_